Easy soft osmanthus snowskin mooncakes made using premix snowskin powder and store-bought paste.

 >> MORE MOONCAKE RECIPES:

 I kind of like the look of this marble snowskin.
 I used natural pumpkin powder for coloring here.
-For the recipe, if you prefer a stronger osmanthus taste, you can steep some dried osmanthus flower in hot water and let cool completely, and chill it in the fridge for about 30 mins.
+For the recipe, if you prefer a stronger osmanthus taste, you can steep some dried osmanthus flower in hot water and let cool completely, then chill it in the fridge for about 30 mins.
 Otherwise, like me, using just cold water is fine too.

 Usually for for baked mooncakes, they can be kept for about 1 week or so.
 For homemade snowskin mooncakes, they usually keep well in fridge for about 1-2 days before the pastry skin starts to harden.
 Do keep them in mooncake plastic packaging, or in shallow air-tight container.

 With the KCT premix snowskin flour, I found that the snowskin mooncakes can be kept up to 3-5 days.
 On the 5th day, it may not taste as soft as before, but it is still much better compared to homemade ones using normal kao fen.